Nepal

 Strenghtening the economic status of the most vulnerable

 Linking Learning to Earning (LL2E) approach has proved to be an effective framework for ensuring employment and livelihood outcomes after vocational education.
-Entrepreneurship continued to gain importance in 2020 where Women’s Bank has been supporting women’s saving and credit cooperatives since 2009.
-While rural on-farm income diversification and farming as a business remained the mainstay, notable steps were taken in non-farm business creation and leading to improved earnings.
+Entrepreneurship continues to gain importance where Women’s Bank has been supporting women’s saving and credit cooperatives since 2009.

 Quality education